mwaskom/PyROI/doc/source/config_doc.rst

 -------

 An *atlas* is the concept that lets you define the regions PyROI will extract data from.
-There currently five broad atlas types: Freesurfer atlases, the Harvard-Oxford probabilistic atlas distributed with FSL, and atlases composed of regions defined by the user in the form of Freesurfer surface labels, binary mask volumes, or spheres.
+There currently five atlas types: Freesurfer atlases, the Harvard-Oxford probabilistic atlas distributed with FSL, and atlases composed of regions defined by the user in the form of Freesurfer surface labels, binary mask volumes, or spheres.

 See the atlas reference pages in the online documentation for a full description of the various atlases you can use and how to set them up.